ckubudi/knapsackproblem/README.md

 # knapsackproblem
-Knapsack problem solutions designed for the Algorhitms class INF2926
+Knapsack problem solutions designed for the Algorithms class INF2926